Guide To The Six Peaks Challenge

 All in all, it should take around six to eight hours to climb it completely.

 Thankfully, it’s a straightforward climb and you can take the main track, the Mountain Track.
+It’s just over four miles long this route, so around 8.5 miles in total.

 It’s easy to follow and the only difficult portion is the boulder fields.